Psalm 118

 Psalm 118 is the 118th psalm of the Book of Psalms, beginning in the English of the King James Version: "O give thanks unto the LORD; for he is good: because his mercy endureth for ever."
 The Book of Psalms is part of the third section of the Hebrew Bible, and a book of the Christian Old Testament.
 In the slightly different numbering system used in the Greek Septuagint and Latin Vulgate translations of the Bible, this psalm is Psalm 117.
-In Latin, it is known as "Confitemini Domino quoniam bonus quoniam in saeculum misericordia eius".
+In Latin, it is known as "Confitemini Domino".
 Its themes are thanksgiving to God and reliance on God rather than on human strength.

 The psalm forms a regular part of Jewish, Catholic, Eastern Orthodox, Lutheran, Anglican and other Protestant liturgies.